2014 was rough for me. I’d even describe it as my toughest year yet.

 She fit in through deepening cracks of compassion.

 I don’t know where my mostly-healed-though-forever-broken heart will lead me, but I don’t need to know.
-Without walls, I can actually HEAR it again, and somehow that feels even safer than certainty.
+Without walls, I can actually HEAR and FEEL it again, and somehow, that feels even safer than certainty.

 Brokenhearted and better for it,